I recently launched a website for Vancouver’s newest and best live music venue. Check it out…

 To answer the burning question that kept you awake at night leading up to this show: you better fucking believe there was twerking.
 In fact, the most powerful tool onstage was the singer’s ass.
 Anytime she aimed that thing at the crowd the roar was deafening.
 It is a lethal weapon that could topple governments, and not just in the Middle East.
 Live in fear.

 While flying around on a hot dog phallus and singing “Someone Else”, the massive LED screen opened up and Cyrus exited the stage.
 Of course, the show was not over.
 The biggest bangerz had yet to be performed.

 Billy Ray’s daughter returned with the club anthem “We Can’t Stop”, during which the Munchkin was dressed up as a joint and we all sang along.
 The crowd participation continued when she played her biggest hit, the emotional power ballad “Wrecking Ball”.
 For a minute it felt like it might end there, but no. There had not been enough nodding of heads and moving of hips like yeah.
 Flanked by the BBW in a Statue of Liberty costume and the little person in a hilarious Liberty Bell getup, Miley belted out the disgustingly catchy “Party in the U.S.A.” while sporting a sparkly Stars & Stripes outfit and hillbilly teeth.
 This twisted tribute to ‘Murica ended the show.

 Valentine’s Day only happens once a year, but taking a provocative selfie at the Bangerz Tour was a once in a lifetime experience.
-Miley did not disappoint and delivered the most Instagram-worthy concerts of the year.
+Miley did not disappoint and delivered the most Instagram-worthy concert of the year.

 As for the parents in attendance, they left praying their kids don’t come home one day in fursuits.